Netherlands–Sweden relations

-Netherlands–Sweden relations are the bilateral relations between Sweden and the Netherlands.
+Sweden and the Netherlands maintain bilateral relations.
 The original Dutch Republic and the Kingdom of Sweden have been both allied and on opposing sides in war.
 Both countries are full members of the Council of Europe, Joint Expeditionary Force, NATO and the European Union.
 The Netherlands have an embassy in Stockholm, while Sweden has an embassy in The Hague.
 On 18 May 2022, the Netherlands welcomed the NATO applications of Finland and Sweden and pledged full support; Sweden subsequently became a member on 7 March 2024.

 History

 Early relations: friendship

 Modern Sweden is commonly dated to 1523, and the Dutch Republic (literally the Republic of the Seven United Netherlands) was established in 1588.
 In the seventeenth century, Sweden, often called the Swedish Empire, expanded through conquests in Finland, the Baltic region and Germany, while the Dutch Republic, already in its Golden Age since its establishment, led Europe in trade, scientific advances, art and overseas colonisation.
 Dutch power rested on Amsterdam’s commercial system and its strategic role moving Baltic grain to southern Europe and connecting Atlantic routes to the Americas, whereas Sweden’s ascent drew on military strength and exports of copper and iron.
 The Netherlands was densely settled and urban; Sweden was sparsely populated and agrarian.
 These contrasts made their partnership particularly useful.
 One author argues that seventeenth-century Swedish–Dutch relations were asymmetrical, with Sweden’s Baltic predominance ultimately hinging on the Dutch Republic’s economic clout and the choices of its mercantile elites.

 Between 1607 and 1611, the Swedish Crown tried to bind the Netherlands closer by building Göteborg as a Dutch-populated port to tap Dutch trade networks at the Göta älv.
 The plan faltered due to labour shortages and the small part completed was burned by Danish troops.

 After Denmark’s victory over Sweden in the Kalmar War (1611–1613), Denmark barred Dutch traffic to Sweden and sharply raised the Sound Dues, threatening the Dutch Republic’s Baltic trade.
 To keep the Baltic open, the Dutch concluded anti-Danish agreements with the Hanseatic League (1613) and with Sweden through the Treaty of The Hague in 1614.
 These steps anchored early Dutch–Swedish cooperation against Danish dominance in the western Baltic.
-Under the Treaty of the Hague, Sweden and the Dutch Republic entered into a 15-year defensive alliance, pledged to protect their liberties and rights in the Baltic Sea and North Sea, agreed to exchange ambassadors,and the Dutch Republic recognised Sweden’s claim to control over the Baltic Sea, called dominium maris baltici.
+Under the Treaty of the Hague, Sweden and the Dutch Republic entered into a 15-year defensive alliance, pledged to protect their liberties and rights in the Baltic Sea and North Sea, agreed to exchange ambassadors, and the Dutch Republic recognised Sweden’s claim to control over the Baltic Sea, called dominium maris baltici.